tlk00/BitMagic/samples/xsample11/readme.txt

-This program then calculates each hour's percent change based on the close, and stores all of the information in a str_sparse_vector for times, sparse_vector for volume, and sparse_vector_float's for the exchange rates and percent changes, Optimizes the sparse_vectors, and freezes them as no new information will be added.
+This program then calculates each hour's percent change based on the close, and stores all of the information in a str_sparse_vector for times, sparse_vector for volume, and sparse_vector_float's for the exchange rates, and a sparse_vector of ints for, pct changes.
+Optimizes the sparse_vectors, and freezes them as no new information will be added.

 The program then gathers information on how much memory the sparse_vector's use via calc_stat, and then serializes the vectors to check their serialized size on disk.

-The use case illustrated shows the pct_changes being searched with a scanner for whenever the EUR to USD percent change is above 1%, and when the USD to JPY percent change is below -1%, meaning that the US dollar likely fluctuated and decreased in value whenever the two match.
+One use case illustrated shows the pct_changes being searched with a scanner for whenever the EUR to USD percent change is above 1%, and when the USD to JPY percent change is below -1%, meaning that the US dollar likely fluctuated and decreased in value whenever the two match.

+Another use case illustrated shows the number of times the data appeared in a range near certain values using a scanner, When the USD to JPY rate was 1 USD was near 100 JPY and 103 JPY to see if being near 100 JPY Has some psychological effect that made the rate stay 1:100 for longer than a random other rate which is not as significant.

 Some other possible use cases for this financial data:
 - Searching for when the USD increased in value by 1%